WeiChiaChang/easter-eggs-mobile/README.md

 <a class="gif-click gif-pikachu" data-src='./images/pikachu.gif'>Pikachu</a>
 ```

-The rest of easter eggs follow this this way as well 🎉
+The rest of easter eggs follow this way as well 🎉

 > You can ignore `gif-click` this class, just for CSS styling.